-- Member(s) of the Local Community– One individual or team/group award may be given, based on public engagement involving the University of Illinois.
+- Member(s) of the Local Community – One individual or team/group award may be given, based on public engagement involving the University of Illinois.

-- Alumni – One award may given to an alumnus (or group of alumni) based on public engagement involving the University of Illinois.
+- Alumni – One award may be given to an alumnus (or group of alumni) based on public engagement involving the University of Illinois.

 Each community award includes a personalized commemorative plaque and $2,000 funding toward a supported project.

 Members of the Champaign-Urbana community and University of Illinois alumni who have demonstrated significant individual contributions to the local community, state, nation, or world through distinguished university public engagement are eligible for this award.
 For purposes of these awards, distinguished public engagement is sustained and a direct extension of an individual’s disciplinary or technical expertise to the public and non-profit sector.
+Individuals or teams who have received the award in the previous 5 years are not eligible.

 Engagement or service resulting in monetary gain (private consulting) is not considered public service, nor is service that is performed as a private citizen (membership in local service clubs, for example) or as an elected public official.